“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 The longer the deal takes, the fonder Mac grows of village life.
 It’s a stark contrast to the petroleum, penthouse and Porsche that awaits him back home in Houston.
 Soon he will be siding with the locals with some sadness for what he feels he is encouraging them to give up.
 But behind the scenes, the wily villagers are busy planning what they will do with the millions they are set to make.
 A penthouse and Porsche, perhaps?

 While reminiscent of Whisky Galore (1949), Local Hero also has touches of Brigadoon (1954), since Ferness comes together for a ceilidh every few months when the Russians stop by.
-A charismatic Soviet fisherman brings vodka galore and is the person who reassures Mac that he’s doing everyone a favour.
+Victor, the charismatic Soviet fisherman (Christopher Rozycki) brings vodka galore and is the person who reassures Mac that he’s doing everyone a favour.
 “You can’t eat scenery,” he points out.

 But Ferness is destined to remain unspoilt, just like Brigadoon.